ArmaanjeetSandhu/recursivist/docs/user-guide/basic-usage.md

 # Basic Usage

-Recursivist is designed to be intuitive and easy to use.
+Recursivist is designed to be intuitive and easy to use while offering powerful capabilities.
 This guide covers the basic concepts and usage patterns.

 ## Command Structure